 What is the fitness level required for the trek and how hard are the treks?

-The treks locations we have for the programme are Ali and Bedni Bugyal, Dayara Bugyal, Deoriatal-Chandrashila and Kedarkantha.
-All four treks are graded as moderate treks by Indiahikes.
+The treks locations we have for the programme are Dayara Bugyal, Kedarkantha and Brahmatal.
+All treks are graded as moderate treks by Indiahikes.
 You need to be able to jog for 20-25 minutes and cover 4 kms to do the trek comfortably.
 You can watch the video below for preparation.

 Do I need to carry any trekking equipment ?